Spinal stenosis causes leg numbness... Why does it happen? Home remedies and the latest treatments

 If walking difficulties progress and interfere with daily life, surgery to relieve the pressure on the nerve may be considered.
 However, surgery has its limitations.
 It is important to note that even if the physical pressure is removed through surgery, there are cases where the damage to the nerve itself that has been compressed for a long period of time does not recover, and only numbness remains

-Regenerative medicine that addresses nerve inflammation and damage
+Research on regenerative medicine related to nerve inflammation and damage

 summary

-Don't give up and think, "It's just because of age," but taking early action will help protect your walking ability in the future.
-First, it's important to have the perspective of managing your symptoms well through self-care and conservative treatment.
-If this doesn't improve your condition, or if you're unsure about surgery, regenerative medicine is a third option.
-To ensure you can continue walking on your own two feet, consult a specialist
+Don't give up and think "it's just because I'm getting older"; taking early action will help protect your ability to walk in the future.
+First, it's important to adopt a perspective of managing your symptoms through self-care and conservative treatment.
+If your condition doesn't improve, it's important to consult with a specialist doctor and consider the treatment options currently available.
+To be able to walk on your own two feet for as long as possible, consult with a specialist doctor